SimBench: Benchmarking the Ability of Large Language Models to Simulate Human Behaviors: Creating SimBench

 1) The \textbf{SimBenchPop} split covers all questions in all 20 datasets after processing as in \S\ref{subsec: simbench - preprocessing}.
 We combine each question with the dataset-specific default grouping prompt to create one unique test case, resulting in 7,167 test cases.
 We obtain the response distribution for each test case by aggregating all individual responses to that test case over all participants in that dataset.
 Conceptually, \textbf{SimBenchPop measures the ability of LLMs to simulate responses of broad and diverse human populations}.

-2) The \textbf{SimBenchGrouped} split contains only the five large-scale survey datasets in \textsc{SimBench} (AfroBarometer, ESS, ISSP, LatinoBarometro, and OpinionQA) because for these datasets we have enough participants to obtain meaningful group sizes even when selecting on a specific group attribute (e.g., age = 30-49).
+2) The \textbf{SimBenchGrouped} split draws from the five large-scale survey datasets in \textsc{SimBench} (Afrobarometer, ESS, ISSP, Latinobarómetro, and OpinionQA), which are the only datasets with sufficient participant counts to yield reliable response distributions even when conditioning on a specific demographic attribute (e.g., age = 30-49).
 For each dataset, we select questions that exhibit significant variation across demographic groups, ensuring that the benchmark captures meaningful demographic differences in responses.
 This results in 6,343 test cases overall.
 For more details on the sampling process, see Appendix~\ref{sec: simbench_sampling_detail}.
 Conceptually, \textbf{SimBenchGrouped measures the ability of LLMs to simulate responses from narrower participant groups based on specified group characteristics}. \footnote{Ideally, we would also like to measure LLM simulation ability for intersectional groups that combine multiple characteristics (e.g., female + age 30-49).
 However, selecting on multiple characteristics substantially decreases group size, thus increasing sampling noise in the response distributions.
 Reliable evaluation of intersectional group simulation ability would require datasets with more participants than we have access to.}